sho-kikugawa/personal-website/doc/feature-note.md

 	- [x] Markdown support
 	- [x] Articles retrieved from a database to minimize the number of HTML pages needed to create.
 	- [x] Blog URLs look "normal", rather than using a query (e.g. ```something.com/page/article``` rather than  ```something.com/page?key=article```)
-	- [ ] Using pagination for article listing
+	- [ ] Limit how many blog appear on the listing
+	- [ ] Have a way to navigate through blog listings
 - [ ] Pushing content while site is live
 	- [x] Separate URL for logging in
 	- [x] Ability to log out